cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-ellipses.md

 ![](/images/image240_mapillary_vistas.jpg)

-You can rotate the created ellipse using a rotation point in the same way as a [rectangle](/docs/manual/advanced/annotation-with-rectangles/#rotation-rectangle).
+You can rotate ellipses using a rotation point in the same way as a [rectangle](/docs/manual/advanced/annotation-with-rectangles/#rotation-rectangle).